24K Magic (song): Reception

 Raquel Rose Burger of Billboard noticed the 1990s hip-hop trends included in the music video, including the likes of tracksuits, gold chains and snapbacks, among others.
 Partick Bowen from Idolator found the music video "approximately 95% stunting".
 NME's Rhian Daly criticized the video clip not only for its lack of originality but also the number of clichés.
 Daly pointed out how Mars could not stop showing off how rich he is.
 Tom Breihan of Stereogum considered the second promotional music video average with nothing "especially fun or spontaneous about it".
 However, he felt "it does have a lot of very beautiful women in it".
 Jordan Appugliesi from Entertainment Tonight Canada thought the girls in the video looked "adorable" and they were having a blast "in the super fun video" while looking amazing.

 The official video received multiple awards and nominations.
 In 2017, it received an award for Video of the Year and a nomination for Coca-Cola Viewers' Choice at the BET Awards.
 At the 2017 MTV Video Music Awards, it received nominations for Video of the Year, Best Direction and Best Art Direction.
 That same year, the video received a nomination for Outstanding Music Video at the 48th NAACP Image Awards.
 It was also nominated for Favorite Music Video at the 2017 Nickelodeon Kids' Choice Awards.
 At the 2017 Soul Train Music Awards, the music video won Mars Best Dance Performance and Video of the Year.
-The video reached 1.3 billion views on YouTube in March 2021.
+As of August 2025, the video has received over 1.7 billion views on YouTube.